lunasec-io/lunasec/lunatrace/README.md

 low quality up migrations and broken down migrations that are not maintainable.
 For pre-production, modify the existing init migration files.
 For production migration, use `hasura migrate create <name>` to scaffold manual migrations.

+Use `hasura migrate apply --down 1` to do a down migration.

 ## Backend Data Ingestion
 Backend services written in typescript can add data to postgres directly, bypassing Hasura when necessary.
 These are found in the